theshaam/TextRandomConfig/replit.md

 ### Snake Generation Algorithm
 1. Parse ASCII shape into grid of tiles
-2. Randomly select starting position for each snake
-3. Grow snakes along 4-directional neighbors
-4. Ensure no overlapping between snakes
-5. Retry if unable to fill entire shape
+2. Use backtracking to place snakes:
+   - Always start from most constrained position (fewest neighbors)
+   - Generate all possible snake paths from start position
+   - Calculate direction from first two positions (up/down/left/right)
+   - Check direction constraint: reject if snake would face an existing snake on same row/column
+   - Place snake and recurse to fill remaining tiles
+   - Backtrack if no valid placement exists
+3. Single-cell snakes have direction: null and bypass facing constraint
-6. Return JSON with snake positions
+4. Return JSON with snake positions and directions

 ### API Contract